wp-plugins/slideshow-gallery/readme.txt

 6. Turn on Thickbox to show enlarged images in an overlay.

 == Changelog ==

+= 1.3.1 =

+* ADD: Images tester utility under Configuration to fix broken images
+* FIX: Issue with turning off navigation images
+* FIX: Issue with new slider settings if empty or set to zero (0)

+= 1.3 =

+* ADD: Show latest/featured products from Shopping Cart plugin
+* ADD: Plugin "Settings" link on the "Plugins" page in WordPress
+* ADD: TimThumb crop position setting
+* ADD: WordPress multi-site compatibility
+* ADD: Sortable columns in all admin sections
+* ADD: Help tooltips in admin
+* ADD: Sliders for speed settings
+* ADD: Color picker for color settings
+* ADD: Delete image upon deletion of locally created slide
+* ADD: WordPress 3.8+ design and compatibility
+* ADD: Multiple slideshows on a single page
+* ADD: Responsive design for mobiles and tablets
+* ADD: Debugging setting in configuration
+* IMPROVE: Colorbox upgrade/fix
+* IMPROVE: Use wp_upload_dir() for dynamic paths
+* IMPROVE: Better thumbnail slider using CSS calc
+* IMPROVE: Move images to default theme folder
+* IMPROVE: New TinyMCE icon/button
+* IMPROVE: New dashicons menu icon
+* IMPROVE: When the nav arrows are turned off, the link click area should be full
+* IMPROVE: Automatically center align images in the slideshow
+* FIX: Empty/zero thumbs spacing causes JS error
+* FIX: Deleting a slide leaves empty reference in gallery
+* FIX: Information overlaps arrows when long
+* FIX: Permissions settings not working
+* FIX: Turning off autoslide setting doesn't stop autoslide
+* FIX: Javascript error due to tooltip() call
+* FIX: Width/height of slideshow is less than the settings

 = 1.2.3.2 =
 * ADD: List/grid switching for ordering of slides